Binary-L0G1C/java-unity-websocket-connector/README.md

 * Implement 'ADDFRIEND' request/response
 * Unit Testing
 * Propper error handling both clientside and serverside.
-* Figure out a way to tell that the username/password is incorrect clientside (currently just fails with a netork error)
+* Figure out a way to tell that the username/password is incorrect clientside (currently just fails with a network error)

 #### DISCLAIMER: I am a Java programmer so some of the Unity C# techniques may seem odd.